visva-dev/visva-dev/README.md

 ### Hi there!
 I'm Visvaldas, from Lithuania, I'm Full-Stack developer, working remotely. 👋
 - 🔭 I’m currently working on ...
 Microverse Bootcamp
 - 🌱 I’m currently learning ...
 Html, css, Ruby, Ruby on Rails, Databases, Javascript, React, Redux.
 - 👯 I’m looking to collaborate on ...
-Full-Stack, Front-end, Back-end, it doesn't matter.
+Full-Stack, Front-end, Back-end.
 - 🤔 I’m looking for help with ...
 Finding a job
 - 💬 Ask me about ...
 Remote work
 - 📫 How to reach me: ... visva.rapalis@gmail.com